-GES is a dynamic simulation model that is designed to investigate questions related to biomass-based electricity in the European countries, with a special focus on the biomass cofiring in coal plants.
-The model minimize the overall cost of electricity (generation and investment), over the 2010-2030 time interval, with a range of economic, technical or legal constraints: capacity (generation \leq available capacity), market clearing for electricity, share of RES in power generation, physical constraints associated with co-firing (loss on efficiency of coal plants and percentage of biomass that can be co-fired depending on the resource quality), etc. In this work, with use the French and the German modules form the 1.0 version (Bertrand and Le Cadre, 2015).
+GES is a dynamic simulation model that is designed to investigate questions related to biomass-based electricity in European countries, with a special focus on biomass co-firing in coal plants.
+The model minimizes the overall cost of electricity (generation and investment), over the 2010-2030 time interval with a range of economic, technical, and legal constraints: capacity (generation \leq available capacity), market clearing for electricity, share of RES in power generation, physical constraints associated with co-firing (loss in efficiency of coal plants and percentage of biomass that can be co-fired depending on the resource quality), etc. In this work, we use the French and the German modules from the 1.0 version (Bertrand and Le Cadre, 2015).